- Explore CGIS Programs

 Similarly, a smile, eye contact, certain clothing, or the way students carry themselves can have different connotations in other cultures, so students should read destination-specific travel guides, forums, or articles and talk to women who have been to the host country.
 The more familiar students are with the customs and traditions of their host country, the more understanding they will have and the safer they will feel while abroad.

-On past programs, female students have been asked to complete CGIS’s Women Abroad Questionnaire.
-Suggestions they have made include:
+On past programs, female students have been asked for suggestions they have for future students.
+They have included:

 - Follow the example of women from the host country in terms of culturally appropriate dress and demeanor.

 - Trust your instincts.
 If you don’t feel safe in a situation or someone’s behavior is making you uncomfortable, get out of the situation.

 - Travel in groups of at least two.